ArturLuisOliveira/dblunch-serverless-api/README.md

 ## Seeding and DB

-You can seed your DynamoDB table calling the `/seed` endpoint with a `POST` method.
+You can seed the DynamoDB table calling the `/seed` endpoint with a `POST` method.
 This endpoint is not exposed on de `PRODUCTION` environment.

 The table removal policy behaves diferently when on `PRODUCTION` environment. `RETAIN` on production and `DESTROY` on other environments.
 You can check it on https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.RemovalPolicy.html